Which Type of Internet Connection Is Best for You?

 Final Thoughts – Which Internet Connection Is Best for You?

 There’s no one-size-fits-all answer.
 The best internet connection depends on where you live and how you use the internet.
-If you’re streaming, working from home, or gaming, fiber or cable are ideal.
+If you’re streaming, working from home, or gaming, fiber or cable is ideal.
 For rural areas, satellite or fixed wireless may be your best option.

 Find providers in your area